It was the pungent, coppery smell of fresh blood that made him finally decide to pay attention.

 “Of course, of course.
 As I said before, thank you for coming on such short notice.
 You made it just in time for Miyasato’s birthday tonight.”

-Accepting that he had to wait for his answers, Rasa moved on.
+Accepting that he would have to wait for his answers, Rasa moved on.

 “This is my youngest son, Gaara.”
-He said, stepping aside.
-His hand hovered near his pouch, ready to pull out the seal if necessary.
+He said as he step aside.
+Gaara turned to the Daimyo, his blank expression unchanged.
+Rasa’s hand hovered near his pouch, ready to draw the seal if necessary.

 “I’m glad to finally meet you, Gaara of the Sand.”

-Torio wasn’t bothered when the redhead ignored him, and Rasa gestured to the other redhead in the room.
+Torio wasn’t bothered by Gaara’s disrespect, and Rasa gestured to the other redhead in the room.

 “This is Sasori of the Red Sands, and Captain of the Puppeteers.”

-“Pleasure to meet you, Sasori-san,” Torio said kindly, shaking hands with Captain.
+“Pleasure to meet you, Sasori-san,” Torio said kindly, returning the Captain’s deep bow with a slight nod of his head.

 “The feeling is mutual, Torio-sama,” Sasori replied with uncharacteristic respect.
 “How is your son?
 I’m unsure as to the truth of the rumors I have heard, but has he really never left this palace?”